 #3 Updated by José Raddaoui Marín over 1 year ago

 - Status changed from Code Review to QA/Review

 José Raddaoui Marín)

 Now, the nested set update is always disabled in a per row basis and, if the

 --skip-nested-set-build option is not used, it will be fully rebuilt right before the end of the task.
 To be tested alongside #13355 and #13352.

 I'll follow up in this ticket with more details about the deadlock and performance improvements in the IOs CSV import after this changes.

-#4 Updated by Dan Gillean 4 months ago
+#4 Updated by Dan Gillean over 1 year ago

 - Status changed from QA/Review to Verified